expo/expo/docs/versions/v15.0.0/sdk/audio.md

     Sets the interval with which the status change callback is called.
 See `setStatusChangeCallback` for details on the status change callback.
 This value defaults to 100 milliseconds.

-    Note that the status change callback will automatically be called when another call to the API for this sound completes (such as `play`, `pause`, or `stop`) regardless of this value.
+    Note that the status change callback will automatically be called when another call to the API for this sound completes (such as `playAsync`, `setRateAsync`, or `getStatusAsync`) regardless of this value.

     #### Parameters